 Cholesterol Medications and Alcohol Interactions

 Can you drink alcohol while taking cholesterol medication?
 HMG-CoA reductase inhibitors, also called statins, are a widely prescribed group of medications used to lower high cholesterol and other lipids (hyperlipidemia) in addition to diet.
-Statins are used to help protect the heart and vascular system and lower the risk of heart attack or stroke.
+Statins are used to help protect the heart and blood vessel system and lower the risk of heart attack or stroke.

 - Alcohol and cholesterol medications known as statins: you may consider moderating your alcohol intake because statins mixed with alcohol may elevate triglyceride levels and possibly lead to liver damage.
-If you drink more than 2 glasses of alcohol daily, discuss this interaction with your doctor.
+Talk to your doctor if you drink more than 1 to 2 glasses of alcohol daily.

-- High cholesterol and alcohol use can be linked if alcohol is consumed chronically and excessively.
+- High cholesterol and alcohol use can be linked if alcohol is consumed long-term and excessively.

 Niacin, a B vitamin, may be used to lower cholesterol in addition to diet.
 Niacin may lower total cholesterol, LDL, and triglycerides and raise HDL levels.

 - Avoid alcohol at the time of niacin administration due to an increased risk of flushing (warmth, redness, or tingly feeling under your skin), itching, nausea, dizziness, and vomiting.

 - Tell your doctor if you have liver disease or consume large amounts of alcohol on a regular basis.
 Niacin should not be used if you have a history of or current liver disease.

 - There is a risk of liver toxicity with these drugs.
 Drinking alcohol with these drugs may increase your chance of having liver problems or make your liver problems worse.

 - It is important you limit alcohol consumption to no more than one alcohol-containing drink per day.

 - If you have symptoms of liver injury (nausea, vomiting, dark-colored urine, light-colored stools, stomach pain, fever, yellow skin or whites of the eyes, extreme tiredness, flu-like symptoms) contact your doctor immediately.

 Common Cholesterol Medications